GIP-RECIA/cas/cas-server-support-saml2/README.md

 HTTP-POST binding
 HTTP-Redirect binding
 We thought the next feature we need to implement will be the HTTP-Artifact Resolution Protocol with it's binding.

+## Plugin Configuration

+The plugin configuration can be done with spring beans files.
+Several sample configuration files to put in the CAS webapp are in the config-sample folder.

+## Plugin Integration